anniliu0502/Marketing-Analytics-Portfolio/README.md

 ---
 **What's Inside This Portfolio?** <br>
-Each project in the portfolio showcases a different skill, but they all have one thing in common: turning insights into action!
+Each project in the portfolio showcases a different skill, but they all have one thing in common: turning insights into action! <br>

 ---

-**Featured Projects** <br>
+## Featured Projects <br>
-Uniscent Smart Deodorant: From Zero to Market Hero <br>
+**Uniscent Smart Deodorant:** From Zero to Market Hero <br>

 The Challenge: Launch an AI-powered deodorant that doesn't exist yet in a $9B market <br>
 The Plot Twist: Men are really anxious about smelling bad (72% worry about their body scent!) <br>